-The most recent results suggest that 1-2 inhalations of 75 micrograms capsule strength of LIQ861 achieved the same effects as a 54-microgram dose of Tyvaso (nine inhalations), the maximum recommended label dose of this approved therapy.
+The most recent results suggest that 75 microgram capsule-strength of LIQ861 (delivered in one-to-two inhalations) are therapeutically equivalent to a 54 microgram dose of Tyvaso (nine inhalations), the maximum recommended label dose of this approved therapy.

 Still, both LIQ861 and Tyvaso showed some systemic variability, which has been reported in prior studies of treprostinil, and is thought to be caused by variations in disease severity.

 “I am very encouraged by the LIQ861 clinical results and believe it could be an important treatment option for PAH patients.
 Clinical observations, including the Tyvaso transition group having continued on LIQ861 at a high rate, suggest that LIQ861 is being dosed at therapeutic levels,” said Lewis J. Rubin, MD, professor at the University of California San Diego, adjunct professor at Columbia University College of Physicians and Surgeons, and a senior adviser to the LIQ861 program.

 Liquidia is still working to better characterize and supplement the information on LIQ861’s overall metabolization within the body.

 We are sorry that this post was not useful for you!